+Presentation (15%)

-Assessment: Examination 1 (55%) Presentation (15%) Laboratory work (20%) Coursework 2 (5%) Coursework 3 (5%) Assessment Descr iption: Examination Presentation Laboratory work Laboratory report Weekly assessmen ts (listed above in monthly blocks) Due to the resource e demands, failure cannot be redeemed for the laboratory activities.
-The Laboratory co mponent must be passed (40%) in order to pass the module Moderation appro bach to main assessment: Second marking as sampling or moderation Assessment Feedb back: Students will receive regular targeted feedback on their work through verbal, written and online media.
-Stud ents will also be trained in self-reflection and peer support to enhance the student-generated feedback.
+Laboratory work (20%)

+Coursework 2 (5%)

+Coursework 3 (5%)

+Presentation Laboratory work Laboratory report

+Due to the resource demands, failure cannot be redeemed for the laboratory activities.

+The Laboratory component must be passed (40%) in order to pass the module

+Moderation approach to main assessment: Moderation by sampling of the cohort

+Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
+Students will also be trained in self-reflection and peer support to enhance the student-generated feedback.
 Students will also be supported in making best use of feedback available.

-Failure Redempti on: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.
-Due to the resource e demands, failure cannot be redeemed for the laboratory activities.
-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online an d on-campus.
-Not available to vis Engineering Year siting students as a stand-alone module.
-Only available if the student is studying Chemistry 1.
-Module code reser ved by S. Bott on 15/12/2016 11:01
+Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.

+Due to the resource demands, failure cannot be redeemed for the laboratory activities.

+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.